jamesplease/simple-css/README.md

 ## What is it?

-A short set of guidelines for writing scaleable, semantic CSS.
+An opinionated set of guidelines for writing scaleable, semantic CSS.

 ## What it is not